Manaslu Circuit Trek

 • Visit ancient monasteries and get to see the traditions and beliefs of the locals.

-• The trail winds from lush rhododendron and pine forests to gorges and moraines.
+• The trail winds from lush rhododendrons and pine forests to gorges and moraines.

 • The trail goes along the Budhi Gandaki River and crosses it several times through suspension bridges.